codefresh-io/docs.codefresh.io/_docs/products/promotion-version-properties.md

 <!--- You can always add JSON path expressions directly if that's what you prefer. -->

 ### Dashes in JSON keys
-Dashes in JSON keys are _not supported_ in path expressions using dot notation due to a limitation in the third-party library.
+Dashes in JSON keys are currently _not supported_ in path expressions using dot notation.

 **Workaround**:
-Use square bracket notation to specify the path, as shown below, making sure you use double quotes within the brackets.
+Use square bracket notation to specify the path, as shown below, and double quotes within the brackets to escape the dashes.
 For example:

 ```json